kkumar0999/soundwaves-trig-project/README.md

 # soundwaves-trig-project
+> Note: This project was done for an assignment in my sophomore year of high school, so it might not be perfect!
+(Which is an understatement...)

 This repository stores the code for my Algebra 2/Trigonometry project!

 Now, considering that I made this project in my sophomore year of high school with a deadline, it's no wonder that the actual code is a little messy...
 But I wanted to publish this because this project was actually the main inspiration for my [audio visualizer project!](https://github.com/kkumar0999/audio-visualizer) So if you'd like to check that out, you can as well.